MrNova420/MrNova420/README.md

 </div>

+**Nova-Forge**
-**Nova-Forge is a complete game development ecosystem** - not just an editor, but a full platform for creating, building, hosting, and playing games.
+is a complete game development ecosystem** - not just an editor, but a full platform for creating, building, hosting, and playing games.
 Think of it as **your own Unity/Unreal Engine + Steam combined**, designed for the modern App store then hopefully eventually web and powered by the revolutionary **NovaCore Engine** - the world's first neural-symbolic game engine built from scratch.

+Note that this is just in early stage of development.

+**Current Goals**
+1. Release early stage beta NovaForge platform and NovaCore Engine 1-6 months, while countie full development and designing.

+2. Release full Developed NoveCore Engine And NovaForge Platfrom For Mobile first then develop for other platforms and devices.
+ Full game engine LOC goal 1-15 million lines of code

 This is a **complete platform for game development**:
 - ✅ **Game Editor** (visual development environment)
 - ✅ **NovaCore Engine** (custom-built neural-symbolic rendering/physics engine)